-During the year ended March 31, 2023, the Organization recognized and received \$383,152 of ERC claimed under provisions of the CARES Act and TCDTR Act.
+During the years ended March 31, 2024 and 2023, the Alliance recognized and received \$278,448 and \$383,152 of ERC claimed under provisions of the CARES Act and TCDTR, respectively, which are included in nonoperating activities on the statements of activities.
 Claims made under the CARES Act may also be subject to retroactive audit and review.
-There can be no assurance that regulatory authorities will not challenge the Organization's claim to the ERC, and it is not possible to determine the impact (if any) this would have upon the Organization.
+There can be no assurance that regulatory authorities will not challenge the Alliance's claim to the ERC, and it is not possible to determine the impact (if any) this would have upon the Alliance.

-NOTE 8 - Net Assets With Donor Restrictions
+NOTE 9 - Net Assets With Donor Restrictions